-Is the modern revolver making a comeback in the concealed carry world?
-I don’t have any statistical data, but Smith & Wesson and Ruger don’t seem to be the hurting for wheelgun business.
-And interest in carrying revolvers is greater than I have seen in a long time.
-The question is: is it a good idea?
+Is the modern revolver still a viable choice for self defense?
+I don’t have any statistical data, but Smith & Wesson, Ruger, Kimber, Colt and the rest don’t seem to be hurting for wheelgun business.
+Interest in carrying revolvers is greater than I have seen in a long time.
+The question: is it still a good idea?

 Revolvers get a bad rap by many a gun guru.
-The problem: a lot of their arguments have valid points.
+The problem is, a lot of their arguments have valid points.

-You will notice assailants is plural.
-One of the main drawbacks I see with carrying a revolver every day: it’s a “one man” gun.
+You will notice ‘assailants’ is plural.
+One of the main drawbacks I see to carrying a revolver every day is, it’s a one-man gun.

-I’m more inclined to prepare for the worst.
+I’m more inclined to prepare for the worst, though.
 In my mind, any lethal confrontation is a worst-case scenario.
-Add multiple attackers and a revolver owner may truly be in a bad way.
+Add multiple attackers and a revolver carrier may truly be in a bad way.

-As training resources are limited, I have a hard time justifying spending time practicing with something I may use versus something I most likely not use.
+As training resources are limited (and ammunition is scarce and expensive), I have a hard time justifying spending time practicing with something I may use.

-Proficiency volume is relative.
-Maintaining strict standards, the higher the volume, the higher the proficiency level.
+Proficiency volume is relative, but (while maintaining strict standards) the higher the volume, the higher the proficiency level.
 Getting more time on the longer double action triggers should be a top priority — balanced with the ability to reload under a variety of conditions.

-When it comes to marksmanship I remind folks that it’s the Indian not the arrow.
-Even short-barreled revolvers with low profile sights are still plenty accurate.
+When it comes to marksmanship I remind folks that it’s the Indian, not the arrow.
+Even short-barreled revolvers with low profile sights are still plenty accurate, especially for personal defense use.

-Don’t make the mistake of thinking you’ll never have to shoot your snubby at longer distances.
+Don’t make the mistake of thinking you’ll never have to shoot your snubby at longer distances, though.
 But be proportionate in your training.
-If you think there’s an 80 percent chance of using your revolver at close range (inside five yards) then expend 20 percent of your time shooting at greater distances.
+If you think there’s an 80 percent chance of using your revolver at close ranges (inside five yards) then use 20 percent of your range time shooting at longer distances.

-You don’t have to master the skill of revolver shooting Miculek-style, you just need to be proficient.
-Another way of looking at that is you want to suck less than the bad guy.
+Well, maybe not that long.
+You don’t have to develop Miculek-style revolver shooting skills.
+You just need to be proficient.
+Another way of looking at that is, you want to suck less than the bad guy.